Quick/Quick/README.md

 ## Testing UIKit with Quick

 Quick can be used for testing UIKit interaction as well.
 Say, for example, we have a `DolphinTableViewController` that displays one cell with label `Bottlenose`.
 We want to test that the cell gets displayed when the view is loaded.
-Additionally, we would to delete the row upon selecting it.
+Additionally, we would like to delete the row upon selecting it.
 An approach might be:

 ```swift
 // Swift